bartekryba/bartekryba.github.io/index.md

 ## 🏢 Work experience

 ### [Software Mansion](https://www.swmansion.com) - 3 years
-Software Mansion is a well-regarded, publicly listed software house based in Cracow, Poland.
-It's especially known for it's vast contribution and presence in the [React Native community](https://swmansion.com/react-native). <br>
+Software Mansion is a well-regarded, publicly listed software house based in Cracow, Poland, which is especially known for its vast contribution and presence in the [React Native community](https://swmansion.com/react-native). <br>

 I worked there as a software engineer, working mostly with:
 - React Native (TypeScript/JavaScript)
 - Swift